 Publisher board member

-Based in New York, Mary Megan is responsible for peermusic’s US and worldwide business development and is a key member of the company’s strategic planning team.
+Based in New York, Mary Megan is peermusic's Deputy CEO.
 Founded by her grandfather Ralph S. Peer, peermusic is an independent global music publishing company with offices in 28 countries.
-With well over a quarter of a million titles in its catalog, peermusic works in all genres, including pop and rock, urban, Latin, classical, country and blues.
+With well over a quarter of a million titles in its catalog, peermusic works in all genres including pop and rock, urban, Latin, classical, country and blues.

-For over 80 years, peermusic has consistently and relentlessly broken new ground by becoming home to some of the best and brightest talent in music. peermusic proudly represents songwriters as diverse as Hoagy Carmichael (“Stardust”), Jimmie Davis (“You Are My Sunshine”), Perez Prado (“Mambo #5”), Donovan (“Mellow Yellow”), Liam Sternberg (“Walk Like an Egyptian”), Morten Lauridsen (“Lux Aeterna”), Tricky Stewart (“Single Ladies”) and Neil Thrasher (winner of ASCAP’s 2013 Country Song of the Year for “How Country Feels”).
+For over 90 years, peermusic has consistently and relentlessly broken new ground by becoming home to some of the best and brightest talent in music. peermusic proudly represents songwriters as diverse as Hoagy Carmichael ("Stardust"), Jimmie Davis ("You Are My Sunshine"), Perez Prado ("Mambo #5"), Donovan ("Mellow Yellow"), Liam Sternberg ("Walk Like an Egyptian"), Morten Lauridsen ("Lux Aeterna"), Tricky Stewart (Single Ladies) and James Giannos ("Bieber's No Pressure").

 peermusic takes pride in its extensive global network of local offices and the close collaboration of its writers and staff across international borders.
 The company provides boutique-like attention to its writers while offering a global reach no other independent company can provide.
 Mary Megan's responsibilities include overseeing peermusic offices in Asia and Brazil.

-Before joining peermusic in 2009, Mary Megan worked in investment banking, advising media and entertainment companies on their M&A and financial strategies at Piper Jaffray and Jefferies.
+Before joining peermusic in 2009, Mary Megan worked in investment banking, advising media and entertainment companies on their M&A and financial strategies at Piper Jaffrey and Jefferies.

 Mary Megan holds a BA with honors from Stanford University and an MBA from Columbia Business School.